reetikaChauhan/Final-Project-Proposal/readme.md

 My project is completely my own idea and logic.
 Not following any already made project.
 The logic of seat map, ticket retrievals are figured out without implementation so may change while implementing.
 I will learn:
 - how to architect a model schema for properly handling and retrieving data in an optimized manner.
 - Learn and Build microservices.
-I think this will make my project little unique.
-I Will also  present that part of project in supplemental project topics.
+I think this will make my project little unique.(Bonus) I Will also  present it in supplemental project topics.
 - Practice aggregations , lookups and text search by implementing those concepts and learning when there is a need to implement aggregations.

 The project task breakdown: